abuehl/abuehl.github.io/_posts/2026-05-11-small-modules-are-fine.md

 meant to be used.
 But in practice, that proved to be not the best fit for our use case.

-There are no partitions in the the `Canvas` package.
+There are no [partitions](https://abuehl.github.io/2026/04/09/internal-partitions.html) in the `Canvas` package.
 We also didn't use the keyword sequence `export import`.

 The [`Canvas.IElementImp`](https://github.com/cadifra/cadifra/blob/2026.8/code/Canvas/_IElementImp.ixx) module
 is an example of a very small module: